eliabieri/wg_display/project_report.md

 - native (whatever the build machine is)

 To achieve this, the [cross](https://github.com/cross-rs/cross) project was used.
-This project allows to build Rust projects for different targets using prebuilt Docker images.
+This project allows building Rust projects for different targets using prebuilt Docker images.
-Not having to manually install the required toolchains for each target is a huge advantage.
+Not having to manually install the required tool chains for each target is a huge advantage.

 <div class="page"/>